dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

             This command will display the document counts for both the primary and secondary indices for a given index.
 If the doc count matches between the two and there are no errors in the reindex logs, then reindexing is complete for that index.

-            Please note that for high frequecy indices like case_search, cases and forms the counts may not match perfectly.
-In such cases, ensure the difference in counts is small (within hundred) and there are no errors in reindex logs.
+            Please note that for high frequecy indices like case_search, cases, and forms the counts may not match perfectly.
+In such cases, ensure the difference in counts is small (within one hundred) and there are no errors in reindex logs.

-    5. After the index has been reindexed, we need to cleanup tombstones and setting the correct replica count for the newly created index.
+    5. After the index has been reindexed, we need to cleanup tombstones and set the correct replica count for the newly created index.
         ```
         ./manage.py elastic_sync_multiplexed cleanup <index_cname>
         ```